 The liver serves many functions including the manufacture and removal of chemicals that allow cells to function normally, digestion of food, elimination of toxic chemicals, and the production of many proteins that the body needs.
 Thus, if a large portion of the liver is damaged, the liver cannot perform these critical functions; it is impossible to live without a liver.
 If the liver fails, a liver transplant may be the only hope, but it is not easy to find a healthy liver to transplant.

 If you have chronic hepatitis, you should prevent further damage to your liver, for example, by not drinking alcohol.
-Since some medications and supplements can damage the liver, before taking them you should discuss it with your doctor.
+Since some medications and supplements can damage the liver, before taking them you should discuss them with your doctor.
 Regular appointments for follow-up are important.
 Early progression of the disease or complications are likely to change treatment.